MaartenGr/BERTopic/docs/getting_started/serialization/serialization.md

     saved in one version of BERTopic are not guaranteed to load in other versions.

+### **Pickle Drawbacks**
+Saving the model with `pickle` allows for saving the entire topic model, including dimensionality reduction and clustering algorithms, but has several drawbacks:

+* Arbitrary code can be run from `.pickle` files
+* The resulting model is rather large (often > 500MB) since all sub-models need to be saved
+* Explicit and specific version control is needed as they typically only run if the environment is exactly the same

+### **Safetensors and Pytorch Advantages**
+Saving the topic modeling with `.safetensors` or `pytorch` has a number of advantages:

+* `.safetensors` is a relatively **safe format**
+* The resulting model can be **very small** (often < 20MB>) since no sub-models need to be saved
+* Although version control is important, there is a bit more **flexibility** with respect to specific versions of packages
+* More easily used in **production**
+* **Share** models with the HuggingFace Hub

-### **HuggingFace Hub**
+## **HuggingFace Hub**

 When you have created a BERTopic model, you can easily share it with other through the HuggingFace Hub.

-First, you need to log in to your HuggingFace account:
+First, you need to log in to your HuggingFace account which you can do in a number of ways:

-* Log in to your Hugging Face account with the following command:
+* Log in to your Hugging Face account with the command below

 ```bash
 huggingface-cli login